-- Total household income, before taxes, must not exceed the amounts listed below (effective May 1, 2020):
+To be eligible for the BMH waitlist, applicants' total household income, before taxes, must not exceed the amounts listed below (effective May 1, 2022):

 - Live in Santa Monica;

-- Work in Santa Monica at least 25 hours per week (or did prior to March 1, 2020, but lost employment due to COVID-19-related reasons);
+- Work in Santa Monica at least 25 hours per week;

 - Participate in an approved job training program in Santa Monica;